dfield007/genome_wide_clines/README.md

 - FastClines_Amajus_MLEclines.Rmd
 - FastClines_Amajus_simulations.Rmd

-and also a number of Python scripts called within the markdowns:
+and also a number of Python scripts called within the markdowns

 - SlidingWindows.py
 - FastClines.py

+further custom script functions called from R markdowns contained in `genome_wide_clines/myRfunctions`.

 Most of the main analyses and generation of figures are conducted in the script `FastClines_Amajus_main.Rmd`

-The workflow pipeline summary
+## Workflow pipeline summary

 ### (i) Data, functions, parameters